yuriidiachuk/Travelfy/README.md

 To use the app, follow these steps:
-1. in terminal write npm run dev
+1. In terminal write npm run dev
-2. in second terminal write npm run server
+2. In second terminal write npm run server
-3. to log in account use
+3. To log in to account use
     Email Adress: user@1.com
     Password: 12345

 Have fun;)